It's been 4 weeks since the first volcanic eruption in Hawaii and the lava is still flowing

 Since the first eruption occurred in the Leilani Estates subdivision on the evening of Thursday, May 3, emergency officials believe nearly 2,500 residents have been forced to evacuate as lava, flowing from numerous volcanic fissures, consumes everything in its path.

-On Wednesday, Hawaii Civil Defense Spokesman Talmadge Magno said at least 75 structures have been destroyed.
+At least 75 structures have been destroyed, according to Hawaii Civil Defense spokesman Talmadge Magno.
 About 20 of those burned down earlier this week.

 And the eruptions are still going strong.
-Residents in the Kapoho area were advised to evacuate Wednesday due to the risk they could be isolated as the lava moved into the area, according to an update from the Civil Defense Agency.
+Fissure 8 was the most active overnight, according to an update from the US Geological Survey, sending lava fountains as high as 250 feet into the air.

+As of 6:15 a.m., the lava flow was about 2 miles west of the Four Corners intersection, said USGS volcanologist Jessica Ball.

+Lava from Fissure 8 managed to advance 50 yards in an hour, according to a tweet from the US Geological Survey.

+Ash is still erupting from Kilauea's summit, Ball added, in addition to seismic activity and gas output.

-Early Wednesday morning Fissure 8 fueled a river of lava that moved at an accelerated pace down Highway 132, traveling almost a half-mile in 80 minutes, the Civil Defense Agency said.
+On Wednesday, Fissure 8 fueled a river of lava that traveled almost a half-mile in 80 minutes, according to the Civil Defense Agency.
 The advancing lava prompted additional evacuations amid fears that residents could become trapped on a corner on the Big Island's eastern side.

 The pace eventually slowed to about 3 to 4 yards a minute, but Fissure 8 continued to be very active.
-That afternoon, it sent fountains of lava as high as 200 feet into the air, according the US Geological Survey.
+That afternoon, it sent fountains of lava as high as 200 feet, according to the USGS.

 Lava is nearing Kapoho